-Next year will be the APWA Big Bend’s 12th Annual Project Award Banquet that will be held on March 5, 2020.
+Next year will be the APWA Big Bend’s 13th Annual Project Award Banquet that hopefully be held in March next year.
 The event will take place at Goodwood Museum.
 The cost of tickets is $30 per person.
 Mr. Deji Ajose-Adeogun, is our Banquet Committee Chairman.

 The Banquet is to recognize those who will win “Project of the year” awards as well as recognize those members of the Big Bend APWA who had their anniversaries.
 In 2015 year Tony Park was given a lifetime membership by APWA.